ethanwhite/spectralmatch/docs/contributing.md

 ## Collaboration Instructions

 We welcome all contributions the project!
+Please be respectful and work towards improving the library.
 To get started:

-1. [Create an issue](https://github.com/spectralmatch/spectralmatch/issues/new) with the appropriate label describing the feature or improvement.
+1. [Create an issue](https://github.com/spectralmatch/spectralmatch/issues/new) describing the feature or bug or just to ask a question.
 Provide relevant context, desired timeline, any assistance needed, who will be responsible for the work, anticipated results, and any other details.

 2. [Fork the repository](https://github.com/spectralmatch/spectralmatch/fork) and create a new feature branch.